Louis-tr/Url-Shortener/README.md

 - Clone this repository or download it as a zip and extract it

-- Open the cmd, navigate in the directory of the website and run the following commands:
+- Open the cmd, navigate in the directory of the website and run the following command:
   - `python -m pip install -r requirements.txt`

 - Run the web.py file with the `python web.py` command.